biz-pages/TejithasSilkPetals/docs/Decor/Decor-main.md

-This is the perfect final category to round out your inventory and marketing materials!
-A structured template for decor, focusing on traditional Indian decorative items, will be very helpful.

-Here is the template for Home Decor and Festive Embellishments in Markdown format:

-***

 # 🏡 Decor & Festive Embellishments Template

 This template standardizes the classification and detail for all home decor, festive lighting (Diyas), garlands, and hangings.